isomerpages/nlb-mobile-guide/spotlight/wellbeing/SFMlookingtoupgrade.md

 <p>In an ever changing economy, digital skills such as data analytics and social media marketing are critical to staying competitive in a global market.

-With all the hustle and bustle from work, it pays to catch a break from time to time, to ignore any external stimuli and tending solely to your own mind and body.
-And who knows, great ideas may come during these periods of mindfulness!
-One such idea may be a (re)fueled ambition to embark on an entrepreneurship journey.
-Whether it is upgrading digital skills, exploring mindfulness or entrepreneurship, we hope the following selection of resources can be starting points for you.</p>
+With all the hustle and bustle from work, it pays to catch a break from time to time, to ignore any external stimuli and tend solely to your own mind and body - great ideas may come during these periods of mindfulness!
+One such idea may be a (re)fueled ambition to embark on an entrepreneurship journey!

+Whether it is upgrading digital skills, exploring mindfulness or getting started on entrepreneurship, we hope the following selection of resources can be starting points for you.</p>

 <h4>eBooks</h4>